jancajthaml-scala/working-day/README.md

 ### How it works

-Provided Set of human readable days-off function will create 3 partial functions
+Provided Set of human readable days-off function will create 3 partial functions wrapped in fascade

 | day-off definition | resolved as | note                                                       |
 | ------------------ |:-----------:|:-----------------------------------------------------------|